 Category Archives: Uncategorized

 U.S. Rep. Rodney Davis is distancing himself from a GOP supporter who made harsh remarks about a Davis challenger.
-An email reportedly from Montgomery County GOP Chairman Joe Allen called Erika Harold of Urbana a “street walker” and “love child” … Continue reading
+An email from Montgomery County GOP Chairman Jim Allen called Erika Harold of Urbana a “street walker” and “love child” of … Continue reading

 Legislature Forms Group Tasked With Finding Pension Fix